jeromeetienne/threex.gamepadtools.js/README.md

 Thus you will be able to easily recognize a 'swipe left' on your daydream controller, or a 'delete gesture' on your HTC Vive.

-# Get Started With Basics - [source](https://github.com/jeromeetienne/threex.gamepadtools.js/blob/master/examples/basic.html)
+# Start with the Example - [source](https://github.com/jeromeetienne/threex.gamepadtools.js/blob/master/examples/basic.html)
 Checkout the [basic.html example](https://github.com/jeromeetienne/threex.gamepadtools.js/blob/master/examples/basic.html).
 It is a simple, hopefully educational, example on how to use those three.js extensions. btw nothing here is three.js specific